sharmerika/Morrigan-Chrome-Extension/SSdist1013/README.md

 ## 2. Open in VS Code and run:
 	  ◦ npm install to install the dependencies.
 	  ◦ Adjust environment variables if needed.
-      ◦ NPM Run Dev for Windows and NPM run for MacOS
+      ◦ npm run build for Windows and NPM run for MacOS

 ## 3. In Chrome:
 	  ◦ Go to Extensions → Manage Extensions → Load unpacked.